content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/mockito/mockito-testing-and-service-layer.md

 ## 4. Conclusion

--   This mockito tutorial taught us to unit test the service layer in spring boot applications using JUnit and Mockito.
+-   This mockito taught us to unit test the service layer using JUnit and Mockito.
 We learned to setup the test class and to write JUnit tests.

 ## References